apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 ### Destination Types

-${project_name} supports two main types of destinations, queues and topics.
+${project_name} supports three types of destinations, queues, topics, and durable subscriptions.

-The most striking difference between queues and topics is how messages are delivered to consumers.
-A queue will load it's messages over the connected subscribers so that only one subscriber gets a message.
-A topic follows the publish/subscribe patterns and it's subscribers each get a copy of every message sent.
+The difference between queues and topics is how messages are delivered to consumers.
+A queue will load balance it's messages over the connected subscribers so that only one subscriber gets a message.
+Topics replicate every message sent to it to all the connected subscribers.
+Queues hold on to unconsumed messages even when there are no subscriptions attached, while a topic will drop messages when there are no connected subscriptions.

+A durable subscription allows you to create a subscription against a topic which will queue messages even after the client disconnects.
+Clients can reconnect and consume the queued message originating from the topic at a later time.

-If you want to send or subscribe to a queue or topic, the STOMP destination should be prefixed with `/queue/` or `/topic/` respectively.
+If you want to send or subscribe to a queue, topic, or durable subscription the STOMP destination should be prefixed with `/queue/`, `/topic/` or `/dsub/` respectively.

 Example STOMP frame sending to a queue: